jwommack/code-challenge/README.md

 - Fork this repo
 - Set up your boiler plate
 - Display a 5 day forecast for your location with tempratures and icons using the front end framework of your choice
+- Ability to search and display the 5 day forcast for any other city
+- Show previous searches in a list format

 ## Prerequisites
 Below are the required libraries for this test, you are welcome to use any other external libraries you see fit to accomplish this task.